-An eligible employee may also take military caregiver leave to care for more than one current servicemember/veteran with a serious injury or illness at the same time, but the employee is limited to a total of 26 weeks of military caregiver leave in any single 12month period.
+An eligible employee may also take military caregiver leave to care for more than one current servicemember/veteran with a serious injury or illness at the same time, but the employee is limited to a total of 26 weeks of military caregiver leave in any single 12-month period.
 Additionally, an eligible employee may be able to take military caregiver leave for the same family member with the same serious injury or illness both when the family member is a current servicemember and when the family member is a veteran.
 An employee may choose to exhaust available sick leave and/or vacation/bonus leave, or any portion, or go on leave without pay to care for an injured family member.
+Leave may be taken intermittently or on a reduced work schedule.